Snidaman/Portfolio/README.md

-# HTML-CSS
-This repository was created for the managing and tracking of all my projects relating to HTML and CSS
+# HTML-CSS.
+This repository was created for the managing and tracking of all my projects relating to HTML and CSS I have now completed a few projects relating to HTML/CSS: Building a one page website with responsive nav links and a variety of animation/styling throughout.
+I have created multiple websites with features such as menu rollovers, hover effects, bootstrap templates, and embedded background videos.